-Our organization and compensation committee has authority to, in its sole discretion, adjust the bonus percentage each year in connection with its review of the executive officer's performance and has authority to allow an executive officer to receive a bonus payment in excess of his or her annual cash bonus for exceptional performance.
+Our organization and compensation committee has authority to, in its sole discretion, adjust the bonus percentage each year in connection with its review of the executive officer's performance and to allow an executive officer to receive a bonus payment in excess of his or her annual cash bonus for exceptional performance.
 Further, our organization and compensation committee reviews the assessment of each executive officer's performance conducted by the organization and compensation committee with respect to the annual cash bonus and retains the authority, in its sole discretion, to modify the amount of the annual cash bonus above or below the amount recommended by the organization and compensation committee.

-2012 bonuses
+2013 bonuses

-For 2012, Mr. Mulroy is eligible to receive an annual cash bonus of up to 50% of his 2012 base salary, as adjusted by our organization and compensation committee effective April 8, 2012, and each of Mr. Sullivan, Mr. McClements, Dr. Nielsen and Mr. Stewart are eligible to receive annual cash bonuses of up to 40% of their respective 2012 base salaries, as adjusted by our organization and compensation committee effective April 8, 2012.
-The bonus percentages for our named executive officers for 2012 are the same as in 2011.
+For 2013, Mr. Mulroy was eligible to receive an annual cash bonus of up to 50% of his 2013 base salary, as adjusted by our organization and compensation committee effective April 1, 2013, and each of Mr. Sullivan, Mr. McClements, Dr. Nielsen and Mr. Stewart was eligible to receive an annual cash bonus of up to 35% of his respective 2013 base salary, as adjusted by our organization and compensation committee effective April 1, 2013.
+The bonus percentage for Mr. Mulroy for 2013 was the same as in 2012.
+The bonus percentage for our other named executive officers was decreased by our organization and compensation committee from 40% in 2012 to 35% in 2013 in connection with the change in the calculation of the annual cash bonus from an equal weighting of the three elements, as is the case for Mr. Mulroy, to a determination of whether the three elements have been substantially satisfied as a whole in order for the named executive officer to receive his full annual cash bonus.